-48) People with autism, even in the most severe cases, know how to love and be loved in return.
-They express it differently, but they mean it.

-49) Autistic people don’t need awareness.
-Everyone in Britain has already heard of autism.
-They need acceptance now.

-Now - 48) People with autism, even in the most severe cases, know how to love and be loved in return.
+48) People on the autism spectrum, even in the most severe cases, know how to love and be loved in return.
 They express it differently, but they mean it.

 49) Autistic people don’t need awareness.
 Everyone has already heard of autism.
 We need acceptance now.